C# - Nuget, Paket

 • Paket, using paket.lock file

-If you have a modern NuGet project where dependencies are defined in .csproj files, we recommend using the packages.lock.json file.
-This will allow Debricked to parse out the dependency tree and recommend root fixes.
-This file is not generated by NuGet by default, but can be generated by either using the High Performance Scans technology with the Debricked CLI or by enabling repeatable package restores and then committing the generated file.
-By running the resolve command, the Debricked CLI automatically detects all manifest files without the recommended lock files and generates the files as needed.
+If there is a modern NuGet project where dependencies are defined in .csproj files, Debricked recommends using the packages.lock.json file.
+This file allows Debricked to analyze the dependency tree and suggest root fixes.
+By default, NuGet does not generate this file, but you can create it using the High Performance Scans technology with the Debricked CLI or by enabling repeatable package restores and then committing the generated file.
+When you run the resolve command, the Debricked CLI automatically detects all manifest files that lack the recommended lock files and generates them as needed.

-In older NuGet projects, dependencies are typically stored in a packages.config file.
-If this is the case, we recommend users to generate the needed lock file (for dependency trees and root fixes) by using High Performance Scans with the Debricked CLI.
-This command (debricked resolve) will generate a packages.lock.json style file by using NuGet to translate the packages.config into a .csproj file, from which the lock file is then generated.
-When complete, the .csproj file is deleted, leaving just the newly created lock file.
-In order to prevent potential conflicts with NuGet, we have named this specially created NuGet lock file packages.config.nuget.debricked.lock.
+In older NuGet projects, dependencies are typically stored in a packages.config ile.
+Debricked recommends that users generate the necessary lock file for dependency management and root fixes using High Performance Scans with the Debricked CLI.
+The command debricked resolve will create a packages.lock.json style file by first translating the packages.config into a .csproj file using NuGet.
+From there, the lock file is generated.
+Once the process is complete, the .csproj file is deleted, leaving only the newly created lock file.
+To avoid potential conflicts with NuGet, the specially created NuGet lock file is named as packages.config.nuget.debricked.lock.

-By default, in all integrations other than the GitHub app, the debricked scan command will automatically attempt to generate the needed lock files before sending your dependency files for scanning.
+By default, in all integrations except the GitHub app, the Debricked scan command will automatically try to generate the necessary lock files before sending your dependency files for scanning.

-We also support sending just .csproj or packages.config files for scanning, but the packages.lock.json or packages.config.nuget.debricked.lock file is still preferred, as it provides the most accurate tracking of dependency versions and trees and enables root fixes.
+Debricked also supports sending only .csproj or packages.config files for scanning, but the packages.lock.json or packages.config.nuget.debricked.lock file is preferred, as it provides the most accurate tracking of dependency versions and trees, enabling root fixes.

-Since High Performance Scans for NuGet use native commands when resolving and includes all dependencies defined with NuGet, we also support those included through Central Package Management (CPM).
+High Performance Scans for NuGet utilize native commands when resolving and include all dependencies defined with NuGet, including those managed through Central Package Management (CPM).

 If at least one of the supported files is committed to your repository, it will be automatically scanned for dependencies when you have done any of our integrations to your CI/CD pipeline.